Bicuspid Aortic Valve

 Endocarditis is another possible complication.
 It’s an infection of the heart valves.
 Your healthcare provider may give you special instructions about how to help prevent it.

-People with bicuspid aortic valve can also have abnormal heart rhythms like atrial fibrillation.
-In rare cases, such rhythms can cause sudden death.
+People with bicuspid aortic valve can also have abnormal heart rhythms (arrhythmias) like atrial fibrillation.
+In rare cases, some arrhythmias can cause sudden death.
 That may be more likely to happen after exercise.

 How to manage bicuspid aortic valve